mongodb-js/compass/release/README.md

 It will perform the following tasks:

-1. Waits for all the assets to be reacheable.
+1. Make sure that all the assets are reacheable.
 2. Downloads and patches the download center configuration with the new version.
 If the old release is >= than the current one skips this step.
 3. Waits for a draft github release to be available.